 We realize, of course, that even with these statements in place, conflicts may occur.
 While the residence hall environment can be a place that offers great opportunities for growth, it can also be challenging.
 The Office of Residence Life and Housing attempts to create and cultivate an environment which allows room for growth in the wake of conflict.
 We do this by encouraging respect for the rights of the individual weighed against the rights and interests of the community as a whole.
-Our preferred approach to developing responsible behavior by and among residents is through balanced participation of all involved.
+Our preferred approach to developing responsible behavior by and among students is through balanced participation of all involved.
 We work to enhance student learning that offers creative opportunities for growth and empower those involved to resolve the immediate situation and make better future choices.
 Additionally, we work to develop the capacity of the community to collectively solve its problems.
-The more you as a resident can get involved with the people in your hall, fellow students, and staff, the more you will grow with your peers and have a positive experience in the residence hall and with the University.
+The more you, as a resident, can get involved with the people in your hall, fellow students, and staff, the more you will grow with your peers and have a positive experience in the residence hall and with the University.

 Living and Learning Residence Hall 6 (LLRH6) - Built in 2012, LLRH6 is the first residence hall on campus built using DeafSpace design principles as well as providing new amenities never seen in residential facilities on campus such as community kitchens, a small fitness room, fireplace, and space on the first floor for the use by members of the community (collaboration room, multipurpose room, etc.).
 LLRH6 has five floors consisting of 46 suites and five apartments.
 Each suite contains two double rooms and a private bathroom.
-LLRH6 houses 164 residents.
+LLRH6 houses 163 students.

-Ballard House - Built in 1867 and renovated in 2013 using DeafSpace principles, Ballard House serves as housing for seven students.
+Ballard House - Built in 1867 and renovated in 2013 using DeafSpace principles, Ballard House serves as housing for eight students.
 Ballard House is named after Melville Ballard, the first student to receive an undergraduate degree in 1867.
 Ballard House has four bedrooms, an apartment, kitchen, living room, and a dining room.